despacito699/WA-BASE-BOT/README.md

 - System tools and media commands
 - Beginner-friendly code for learning

-Each episode adds 1–2 new commands so you can follow along and grow your bot step by step — even if you don’t know how to code.

 🧠 Need to edit the bot files?
 👉 [Download MT Manager](https://t.me/hectorbotsfiles/83)